-If you elect to leave Tasmania, an authorised officer may direct you to isolate on the island or mainland Tasmania until you are able to leave Tasmania.
-You must comply with any directions concerning your transit to the isolation location, and your departure from the island.
+If you elect to leave Tasmania, you may be required to quarantine on the island or mainland Tasmania until you are able to leave the State.
+You must comply with any directions for your departure from the island, and your transit to the quarantine location.